HaxeFoundation/HaxeManual/content/05-expression.md

 **Short-circuiting:**

-Haxe guarantees that compound boolean expressions with the same operator are evaluated from left to right and only as far as necessary at run-time.
+Haxe guarantees that compound boolean expressions with the same operator are evaluated from left to right but only as far as necessary at run-time.
 For instance, an expression like `A && B` will evaluate `A` first and evaluate `B` only if the evaluation of `A` yielded `true`.
-Likewise, the expressions <code>A &#124;&#124; B</code> will not evaluate `B` if the evaluation of `A` yielded `true`, because the value of `B` is irrelevant in that case.
+Likewise, the expression <code>A &#124;&#124; B</code> will not evaluate `B` if the evaluation of `A` yielded `true`, because the value of `B` is irrelevant in that case.
 This is important in cases such as this:

 ```haxe
 if (object != null && object.field == 1) { }